 The Camaro comes with a similar level of equipment.
 Select the base model and you’ll still get dual front, side, curtain, and knee airbags for the front passengers.
 The list of standard features also includes a five-year subscription to the basic OnStar service, the aforementioned teen driver function, and a tire pressure monitoring system.

 Note the aforementioned prices don’t include the mandatory destination charge.
-Ford charges $900; Chevrolet sets it at $985.
+Ford and Chevrolet both charge $995.

-The Mustang and the Camaro face stiff competition from the retro-styled Dodge Challenger.
+The Mustang and the Camaro face serious competition from the retro-styled Dodge Challenger.
 It’s bigger and heavier than its two rivals, so it won’t handle nearly as well on a twisty road.
 It’s also remained much closer to the spirit of the muscle cars that rumbled across America in the 1960s.
 And neither the Mustang nor the Camaro match the Challenger Hellcat in terms of power.
-The Challenger Demon is in a class of its own.

 There are other options.
-The base convertible lands in the same price bracket as a nicely equipped Mazda MX-5 Miata, which we chose as our best car of the year in 2016.
+The base convertibles land in the same price bracket as a nicely equipped Mazda MX-5 Miata.
 They are, of course, two completely different animals.
 Buyers can also consider the Fiat 124 Spider, the Miata’s Italian twin.
 Moving up, the more expensive V8-powered models square off against German machines like the Audi A5, the Mercedes-Benz C-Class Coupe, and the BMW 4 Series.